 FOXBORO, Mass. – Yet another major VMware executive has exited the company, leaving customers to wonder how all of the recent leadership changes will impact the virtualization giant’s technology strategy.

 VMware CTO Steve Herrod announced this week that he is leaving the company.
 Herrod had been with VMware for 11 years and oversaw research and development before becoming CTO.
-He was a consistent public voice for VMware amid executive upheaval last year that included the
+He was a consistent public voice for VMware amid executive upheaval last year that included the departure of CEO Paul Maritz, who was replaced by former EMC executive Pat Gelsinger in July, as well as the departure of CFO Mark Peek in April and CIO Mark Egan in December.

 VMware customers attending the Virtualization Technology User Group (VTUG) at Gillette Stadium this week were surprised by VMware’s latest loss.